 Neighbouring communities face similar issues of environmental mismanagement and land encroachment that also impact upon local efforts to achieve social- ecological sustainability.
 As rangelands on the other side of the conservancy fence have been overgrazed, cattle herders have cut the fences into Nyae Nyae and allowed their cattle in to graze.
 Similarly, as deforestation has increased, either for logging or to make way for farming, so has the pressure from poachers who follow wildlife into the conservancy.
 While poor management and resource competition is driving this process, climate change heightens these impacts and brings new uncertainties.
 These are challenges that cannot be addressed simply through monitoring and reporting, but monitoring and reporting does, nevertheless, play a vital role.
 Current efforts to expand upon this work of drawing upon local ecological knowledge and bringing local people into the process, through both digital tools and broader forms of advocacy, are therefore important next steps.
 They mark a move towards gathering long-term, georeferenced data but also towards finding new ways to confront both a changing socio-political landscape and a changing climate.

-- Above: Two rangers for the Nyae Nyae Conservancy test out a prototype for reporting incidents of poaching.
+- Below: Two rangers for the Nyae Nyae Conservancy test out a prototype for reporting incidents of poaching.
 Megan Laws.